Thursday, February 13

 No part of a superintendent’s working conditions is more important than the contract with the school board.
-Get an overview of key contract provisions for superintendent contracts and contract provisions to be avoided, and participate in a discussion of who should negotiate a contract for a superintendent.
-Understand how a superintendent can avoid being terminated and key provisions of severance agreements should termination be necessary.
+Get an overview of key contract provisions for superintendent contracts and contract provisions to be avoided and participate in a discussion of who should negotiate a contract for a superintendent.
+Understand how a superintendent can avoid being terminated and the key provisions of severance agreements should termination be necessary.

 12noon – 1:30pm

 Federal Relations Lunch: A Look at the 2020 Political Landscape

 Partner, Lake Research Partners